 All of these are included in any Linux distribution – no PIP required.

 For creation of binary packages one might need to install the typical packaging utilities of the choosen distribution to use the included build.py script.

 If you want to run Nagstamon from sources on Windows, you have to run this PIP command after installing Python.
-Note that even if there is a newer version right now only PyQt5 5.8 works as excpected:
+Note that even if there is a newer version right now only keyring 10.5.1 works as expected in Windows:

 If you want to create binary packages with the distributed build.py script, you also need

-PyInstaller lastest development version which is known to work with Python 3.6 is needed so this one has to be pulled py pip:
+PyInstaller lastest development version which is known to work with Python 3.7 is needed so this one has to be pulled by pip:

-Best experiences are being made with Python 3 and PyQt5 from Homebrew at https://brew.sh.
+Best experiences are being made with Python 3 from Homebrew at https://brew.sh.
 After installing both packages the other dependencies might be retrieved via PIP: